 Texas law makes some places always off-limits to firearms (both handguns and long guns).

-As of September 1, 2021, HB 1927 has removed the requirement to have a license to carry in order to carry a handgun.
-The new law also consolidated the list of places where firearms are prohibited.
+The law was amended in 2021 to remove the requirement to have a license to carry in order to carry a handgun.
+The amendment also consolidated the list of places where firearms are prohibited.

 Texas law gives most private property owners the power to choose whether they want to allow guns on their property or not.
 If property owners want to ban guns, they generally need to let people know by posting specific signs or by giving people notice another way.

 Certain businesses and other places that are considered "prohibited places" for firearms under Penal Code Sec.
 46.03 have different rules for giving notice that guns are not allowed (for example, hospitals, racetracks, and amusement parks).

 See the pages of this guide on Businesses & Private Property and Religious Property for more information about how private property owners can prohibit guns.